bovlb/frc-tips/commands/best-practices.md

 In May 2024, [Oblarg posted an article on Chief Delphi](https://www.chiefdelphi.com/t/command-based-best-practices-for-2025-community-feedback/465602?u=bovlb) that laid down some principles for best practices to follow when doing command-based programming.
 Read the original post for the details, but it can be summarised in three key points:
-* Add command factories to subsystems; allow no other control access
+* Control subsystems using command factories
-* Expose subsystem state as triggers; allow no other read acceess
+* Get information from subsystems using triggers
-* Co-ordinate by binding commands to triggers; allow no other interaction between subsystems
+* Co-ordinate between subsystems by binding commands to triggers

 The idea is to reduce dependencies between subsystems and gather all cross-subsystem behaviour in one place.
 This makes your code easier to write, easier to maintain, less likely to have bugs, and more reusable.